retaildevcrews/helium/docs/Typescript-Restify-Developer.md

 ## Dependency Injection (DI)

 Helium uses inversify to implement DI.
 To do this, we create an inversify Container and map, or bind, interfaces with concrete classes.
-Note that some classes are bound in Singleton Scope, this allows for the same instance of the class to be injected, which we want for our LogService, DataService, and TelemetryService.
+Note that some classes are bound in Singleton Scope, this allows for the same instance of the class to be injected, which we want for our LogService, NodeCache, DataService, and TelemetryService.

 [server.ts](https://github.com/retaildevcrews/helium-typescript/blob/master/src/server.ts)